 - Holiday truffles - It's the holidays, so you'll need to have a few tasty dessert options too.
 Truffles are a great choice because they are easy to eat while mingling.

 - Holiday cookies - No holiday party is complete without cookies!
 Whether you are doing a cookie exchange or simply want something tasty for guests to nibble on as they chat, have a few varieties on hand.

 - Chocolate tuxedo strawberries - With their red and green colors and fancy appearance, chocolate tuxedo strawberries are the perfect holiday cocktail party finger food.
 They're also easy to make early in the day.

 It's easiest to decorate if you choose a basic theme.
 The type of decorations you choose will depend on whether you want your party to call to mind a specific holiday or keep things all-inclusive.
 Try some of these ideas:

 - Snowflakes - For a non-specific holiday party, choose a snowflake decorating theme.
-Hang up sparkling decorations, such as the jumbo holographic snowflakes from Oriental Trading.
-Add Party City's snowflake chain garland to create some major impact.
+Hang up sparkling decorations, such as the jumbo iridescent snowflakes from Oriental Trading.
+Add Amazon's snowflake chain garland to create some major impact.

 - Red and green - Red and green are ideal holiday decorating colors.
 Hang a fringed curtain from Oriental Trading and red, white, and green paper lanterns from PartyCheap.
 Use table linens in the same color theme.